-Windows operating systems can prove a hassle to the laymen over time because if they don’t delete their temporary files, they can build up and cause a computer to then run out of disk space.
+Windows operating systems can prove a hassle to the laymen over time because if they don’t delete their temporary files, they can build up and cause a computer to run out of disk space.
 That then causes the computer to put stress on the hardware, likely reducing it’s lifespan, and prevents users from being able to add more files to the computer when that disk space eventually runs out.

 Windows 10 now handles its own system maintenance tasks, requiring less from the users than in earlier versions of the operating system.
 But temporary files is still a job that needs to be handled manually, by oneself, as there is nothing available in Windows 10 to automatically begin deleting them when they build up over time.